Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Introduction

 \section{Introduction}

 Identifying intertextual connections between documents is an important task in classical philology, as it reveals how later works engage with earlier texts and traditions.
 For centuries, scholars detected intertextual references by relying on memory and the manual collation of \textit{Loci Similes}, i.e., parallel passages that exhibit lexical, semantic, or thematic resemblance.
 Although digitization has augmented this process through lexical search tools, most approaches still depend on exact n-gram matching or heuristic filtering \citep{DBLP:journals/dhq/SchroppKRF24}.
-This is limiting for ancient texts, where intertextuality often manifests itself not as verbal quotation, but as subtle allusion, paraphrase, or thematic variation \citep{DBLP:conf/latech/ManjavacasLK19, gong_augmented_2025}, often complicated by orthographic volatility \citep{Miller2025Alignment} (see Figure \ref{fig:intertext_taxonomy}).
+This limits discovery rates in ancient texts, where intertextuality typically manifests itself not as verbal quotation, but as subtle allusion, paraphrase, or thematic variation \citep{DBLP:conf/latech/ManjavacasLK19, gong_augmented_2025}, often complicated by orthographic volatility \citep{Miller2025Alignment}.

 Recovering such textual reuses is not merely a matter of identifying sources.
 It facilitates research on broader cultural-historical phenomena \citep{tangherlini2024travels}.
 In particular, it supports work on reception and cultural hybridization in Late Antiquity, where pagan texts persist as the rhetorical substrate of elite writing while being recontextualized within emerging Christian discourse.
 Classical forms often remain recognizable even as their functions shift toward Christian meaning-making, a phenomenon visible in both syntactic stylometry \citep{gorman2016approaching, DBLP:journals/corr/abs-2109-00601} and semantic motifs.
 In this sense, quotation patterns suggest how Christian authors do not abandon classical texts and their cultural contexts, but reuse their language, redirecting its meanings and connotations within Christian interpretive frameworks.